3mdeb/blog.3mdeb.com/source/_posts/2016-07-05-directory-scheme-for-multiple-projects.markdown

 Usually I have up to 10 projects from external customer running and ~3 internal.
 Obviously better organization minimize overhead related to searching and wondering where to put recently obtained file.
+During last 3 years I collected over 60 projects for 45 customers.

-My directory structure looks like that:
+Based on that experience I created directory structure that work pretty good for above numbers.
+Scheme looks like this:

 ```
 ${HOME}/projects/<year>/<customer>/<project-name>/{logs,images,releases,src}